Anthropology (ANTH)

 May Be Stacked With: ANTH A631

-Applies modern biocultural theory - including genetics, epigenetics, growth and development, and evolutionary biology - to highlight current understandings of human phenotypic, gender and sexual variation.
-Explores the historical role that biological anthropology played in the construction of race and gender.
+Applies modern biocultural theory - including genetics, epigenetics, growth and development, and evolutionary biology - to highlight current understandings of human genetic and phenotypic variation.
+Explores the historical role that biological anthropology played in the construction of social hierarchies and cultural concepts of biology.

 Special Note: Not available for credit to students who have completed ANTH A652.

-Registration Restrictions: Completion of Tier 1 (basic college-level) GER courses
+Registration Restrictions: Junior or senior standing and Completion of Tier 1 (basic college-level) GER courses

 May Be Stacked With: ANTH A652